erxes/erxes/docs/docs/developer/developing-integration-plugins.md

 sidebar_label: Create Integration plugin
 ---

 Integration is a kind of plugin that extends inbox plugin.
 Before reading this please checkout the <a href="https://docs.erxes.io/docs/developer/developing-plugins">Create plugin guide</a>.
-Since it extends inbox plugin you have to run inbox plugin before creating integration.
+Since it extends inbox plugin you have to run inbox,contacts,integrations plugins before creating integration.

 ### UI specific configs